facebookresearch/fairseq/data/README.md

 Provides an example of pre-processing for the WMT'14 English to German translation task.
 By default it will produce a dataset that was modeled after ["Attention Is All You Need" by Vaswani et al.](https://arxiv.org/abs/1706.03762) that includes news-commentary-v12 data.

-To use only data awailable in WMT'14 or to replicate results obtained in the original paper ["Convolutional Sequence to Sequence Learning" by Gehring et al.](https://arxiv.org/abs/1705.03122) run it with --icml17 instead:
+To use only data available in WMT'14 or to replicate results obtained in the original paper ["Convolutional Sequence to Sequence Learning" by Gehring et al.](https://arxiv.org/abs/1705.03122) run it with --icml17 instead:

 ```
 $ bash prepare-wmt14en2de.sh --icml17